LewisMichaelHarold/ChurchInTheWestlands.github.io/README.md

 To do:
 1. Make a favicon.
-2. Add St. Peter's church onto the front page.
+2. Add St. Peter's church.
 3. Make an interactive calendar to view upcoming services and events.
+4. Make contact pages.